jialunguo/vue-server-render-jscHelper/README.md

 npm install vue-server-renderer

+put index.js and jscHelper.js where can require vue and vue-server-renderer

+run index.js

-run index.js and the result will show in the console
+result will show in the console